mockthat/core/README.md

 }
 ```

-### Profile
+### Scenarios

-On profile is where you define what your mock will be using (`api` or/and `websocket`) and it's under a category, for example `./category-a/profile/<my-profile>`
+On scenario is where you define what your mock will be using (`api` or/and `websocket`) and it's under a category, for example `./category-a/scenarios/<my-scenario>`

-A simple example of profile configutarion:
+A simple example of scenario configutarion:

 ```
 {
-  "name": "Profile name",
+  "name": "Scenario name",
   "api": {
     "active": true,
     "config": "./api/main.json"